attiamohmed/Showcase/README.md

 Contributions to this repository are welcome!
 If you have improvements, bug fixes, or new projects that you'd like to contribute, please create a pull request with your changes.
 Be sure to follow the guidelines outlined in the individual project README.md files.

-Thank you for visiting and exploring our projects!
+Thank you for visiting and exploring my projects!